poggiteam/FLI1_2021/README.md

 ### Seurat analysis

-Seurat html reports containing figures generated in R and Seurat scripts Rmd can be download on this repository
+Seurat scripts Rmd can be download on this repository

 ### SCENIC analysis